How BizTalk Maps Work – The sequence of links (Part 3)

 Impact of the order of links in elements of the destination schema

-Unfortunately, when we associated different links in the same element, there is no way or place in the graphical editor where you can check the order of the association, for example, similarly to what happens with the functoids.
-The only way to verify the order in these cases is to inspect the XSLT generated code or testing the map.
+Unfortunately, when we associate different links in the same element, there is no way or place in the graphical editor where you can check the order of the association, for example, similarly to what happens with the functoids.
+The only way to verify the order in these cases is to inspect the XSLT-generated code or test the map.

 Impact order links in elements destination schema

-In this example the first Scripting functoid contain the following XSLT code:
+In this example, the first Scripting functoid contains the following XSLT code:

 <xsl:for-each select="Client">